Kunming Entry Requirements

 Prohibited Items

-- Weapons, ammunition, and explosives - including replica weapons and pepper spray
+- Weapons, ammunition, and explosives - National security

-- Meat and dairy products from most countries - strict quarantine regulations
+- Fresh fruits, vegetables, meat, and dairy products from most countries - Phytosanitary restrictions

 Restricted Items

-- Pets - require health certificates, rabies vaccination records, and quarantine arrangements made in advance
+- Pets - Require advance permits, health certificates, and quarantine (see Special Situations).

 Health Requirements